Rapping: Diction and dialect

 Many hip-hop listeners believe that a rapper's lyrics are enhanced by a complex vocabulary.
 Kool Moe Dee claims that he appealed to older audiences by using a complex vocabulary in his raps.
 Rap is famous, however, for having its own vocabulary—from international hip-hop slang to regional slang.
 Some artists, like the Wu-Tang Clan, develop an entire lexicon among their clique.
 African-American English has always had a significant effect on hip-hop slang and vice versa.
 Certain regions have introduced their unique regional slang to hip-hop culture, such as the Bay Area (Mac Dre, E-40), Houston (Chamillionaire, Paul Wall), Atlanta (Ludacris, Lil Jon, T.I.), and Kentucky (Cunninlynguists, Nappy Roots).
 The Nation of Gods and Earths, aka The Five Percenters, has influenced mainstream hip-hop slang with the introduction of phrases such as "word is bond" that have since lost much of their original spiritual meaning.
 Preference toward one or the other has much to do with the individual; GZA, for example, prides himself on being very visual and metaphorical but also succinct, whereas underground rapper MF DOOM is known for heaping similes upon similes.
 In still another variation, 2Pac was known for saying exactly what he meant, literally and clearly.

-Rap music's development into popular culture in the 1990s can be accredited to the album Niggaz4life by artists Niggaz With Attitude, the first rap group to ever take the top spot of the Billboard's Top 200 in 1991, in the United States.
-With this victory, came the beginning of an era of popular culture guided by the musical influences of hip-hop and rap itself, moving away from the influences of rock music.
+Rap music's development into popular culture began in the 1990s.
+The 1990s marked the beginning of an era of popular culture guided by the musical influences of hip-hop and rap itself, moving away from the influences of rock music.
 As rap continued to develop and further disseminate, it went on to influence clothing brands, movies, sports, and dancing through popular culture.
 As rap has developed to become more of a presence in popular culture, it has focused itself on a particular demographic, adolescent and young adults.
 As such, it has had a significant impact on the modern vernacular of this portion of the population, which has diffused throughout society.

 The effects of rap music on modern vernacular can be explored through the study of semiotics.
 Semiotics is the study of signs and symbols, or the study of language as a system.
 French literary theorist Roland Barthes furthers this study with this own theory of myth.
 He maintains that the first order of signification is language and that the second is "myth", arguing that a word has both its literal meaning, and its mythical meaning, which is heavily dependent on socio-cultural context.
 To illustrate, Barthes uses the example of a rat: it has a literal meaning (a physical, objective description) and it has a greater socio-cultural understanding.
 This contextual meaning is subjective and is dynamic within society.